8 Best French Cult Films

 Find it on: Prime Video

-Here’s the gritty, darker side of French cinema, but with a fascinating plot involving a druggie punk who goes to jail, whose death is then faked by the government, and who is ultimately recruited to help them fight crime.
+In Luc Besson’s iconically gritty, neo-noir thriller, you’ll get a fascinating, yet action-packed ride.
+Nikita is a nihilistic druggie punk who goes to prison for robbery, but whose death is then faked by the government so she can be recruited to help them fight crime.

 After all of these films, to keep your studies going, you can also check out more French movie clips with a language program such as FluentU.